0x3alex/queue/README.md

 # queue
 generic queue implementation in c

-The pointer, which is set, after calling
+The pointer, which is set, when calling
 ```c
 new_queue_...
 ````